LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 of matrix transpose with RAJA.
 The first does not explicity specify lambda arguments through RAJA lambda statements while the second does.

-Without specifying lambda arguments through RAJA statements, here is the complete RAJA implementation for sequential CPU execution with kernel execution policy and kernel:
+The first implementation we discuss does not specify lambda arguments within RAJA lambda statements.
+Here is the complete RAJA implementation for sequential CPU execution with kernel execution policy and kernel:

 .. literalinclude:: ../../../../examples/tut_matrix-transpose-local-array.cpp
                    :lines: 198-234